bastl-instruments/Bastl-ARM-Tools/README.md

 Select the Wizard: `New > C Project > STM32XX...` and follow the instructions You now upload the hex file by selecting the active project and then clicking on external tools or debug it by clicking on the debug button

+Select device description files to be able to see peripheral registers when debugging:
+`Project Properties > C/C++ Build > Settings > Devices`